Sa-ran-raj/My-Portfolio/README.md

 ## 📬 Contact Form with Nodemailer

 The contact form collects name, email, subject, and message, and sends it using a **Nodemailer-powered backend**.
-This backend is typically deployed on platforms like **Render**, **Railway**, or **Vercel Functions**.

-> ⚠️ For security reasons, the backend is not included in this repository.
-If you’d like to see or reuse the Nodemailer setup, feel free to contact me.

-## 📁 Folder Structure (Frontend)